Syllabus (FAS CS51) #

 Because of the collaborative nature of so much of the instruction in CS51, especially in labs, we require active engagement in those course components.
 If you plan to participate in academic or extra-academic activities that would regularly preclude you from attending lab, enrollment in CS51 will not be possible.

 This requirement is reflected in the grading policy as well.
-We will reduce the final grade based on unexcused absences from labs as per the following schedule:
+We will reduce the final letter grade based on unexcused absences from labs as per the following schedule:

 Of course, absences precipitated by any health issues will be excused.
 Absences based on required, pre-planned participation in other academic and extracurricular activities will also be excused upon a timely request.
 Requests for any of these issues should be submitted at https://url.cs51.io/absence.
-We will reach out, typically within 48 hours of your form submission, if there are any issues with your request.

 For absences due to isolation for COVID-19-related reasons, please see the policy on COVID-19/Isolation.